ELeeAstro/gCMCRT/README.md

 To test the primary-transit light-curve mode in the WASP-33b directory, change `xper` to `3D_sph_trans_lc` and set `do_trans = .True.`.
 The light-curve mode writes `Transit_*.txt`; run `plot_trans_lc.py` from the WASP-33b example directory to plot transit spectra, normalised flux versus time from mid-transit, and the wavelength-time normalised-flux map.

+For interactive exploration, run `python ../plot_trans_lc_interactive.py --pattern "Transit_*.txt" --period-days 1.21987` from the WASP-33b example directory.
+The sliders select a wavelength bin and averaging width, and clicking a light-curve point shows the spectrum for that transit phase.

+To check the solid-body light curve against batman, run `python ../compare_trans_lc_opaque_batman.py --pattern "Transit_*.txt" --namelist CMCRT.nml` from the WASP-33b example directory.
+Add `--force-ld` to apply the namelist `ilimb`/`LD_c` coefficients in batman even when `do_LD = .False.`.

 ## WASP-39b GCM transmission spectrum and transit light curve (with details on using CE interpolation tables)

 Example using an Exo-FMS WASP-39b model.
 The default `CMCRT.nml` produces a transmission spectrum, and the same namelist also contains dormant blocks for emission, secondary-eclipse experiments and a `3D_sph_trans_lc` primary-transit light-curve test setup.